-Now, I'm going to go into how we test for yeast and mold.
-We follow the same testing methods that the FDA uses for food like strawberries.
+We follow the same testing methods that the FDA uses for food like strawberries, as an example.
 Only the growers have to do extra steps to make sure that unlike strawberries, the cannabis flower won't develop mold after sitting around for two weeks!
 The growers have to make their flower have a dryness of approximately 10%.
 Mold likes to grow in humid areas (like a shower).
-So if you had a cannabis flower you bought in Colorodo and left it in a shower for a couple weeks it would probably develop mold.
-That is why Colorodo sells flowers in pill bottles so they stay dry.
+So if you had a cannabis flower you bought in Colorado and left it in a shower for a couple weeks it would probably develop mold.
+That is why flower is sold in pill bottle type containers so they stay dry.

-Pennsylvania currently doesn't allow the sale of flower.
-(They are considering changing that but it likely will not happen before 2019).
-While it is not sold, the growers are required to test the flower to make sure it is safe before they process it.
+The growers are also required to test the flower to make sure it is safe before they sell or process it.
 The tests the flower go through include: determining what cannabinoids (THC, CBD and others) are present and their concentrations, what terpenes (pine, lemon, etc) are present and their concentrations, and any contaminant.
-Contaminant testing includes testing for pesticides, mycotoxins (this is a byproduct of a certain bacteria that is rarely seen in MMJ but is tested for in grain products so the state is being extra cautious), lead, mercury, cadmium, and arsenic, ecoli, salmonella, bipe-tolerant gram negative bacteria (a specific type of bacteria that can cause digestive issues), total bacteria counts, and total yeast and mold counts.
+Contaminant testing includes testing for pesticides, mycotoxins (this is a byproduct of a certain bacteria that is rarely seen in MMJ but is tested for in grain products so the state is being extra cautious), lead, mercury, cadmium, and arsenic, E-coli, salmonella, bile-tolerant gram negative bacteria (a specific type of bacteria that can cause digestive issues), total bacteria counts, and total yeast and mold counts.
 The flower must have less than specific amounts set by the Department of Health, the same way produce does.

-After passing these tests, the flower is then processed.
-In this process the cannabinoids and terpenes are separated from the flower so they can either package them directly in a wax form, or add them to a pill or lotion or tincture (a liquid that can be added to food or drink) or a vape cartridge.
+After passing these tests, the flower may then be sold or processed.
+In processing the cannabinoids and terpenes are separated from the flower so they can either package them directly in a wax form, or add them to a pill or lotion or tincture (a liquid that can be added to food or drink) or a vape cartridge.